codess-aus/ai-fundamentals/vision.md

 ### 4. Identify features of optical character recognition solutions

+Example: Processing and validating invoices
+Example: Handwritten text from a students essay

 Optical Character Recognition retrieves printed text from scanned documents.
 OCR is a process of extracting printed or handwritten text from the input images or PDF documents.

 ### 5. Identify features of facial detection, facial recognition, and facial analysis solutions

 Example: Identifying people in an image.
 Example: Customer engagement in retail
+Example: Validating identity for access to business premises
+Example: confirm a driver is looking at the road.
+Example: Identify human faces on a security cameras video stream.

-Facial detection can identify human faces on an image, generate a rectangle for each detected face and provide additional details such as age and gender.
+Facial detection can identify human faces on an image, generate a rectangle for each detected face and provide additional details such as age and gender, if they are wearing glasses, emotion.

 ### 6. Identify capabilities of the Computer Vision service